Guozhen Lu: Education and career

 Lu graduated from Zhejiang University in Hangzhou, China in 1983 and earned his Ph.D. from Rutgers University in 1991.
 He was a Bateman Research Instructor in the Department of Mathematics at the California Institute of Technology from 1991 to 1993, an assistant professor in the Department of Mathematics and Statistics at Wright State University from 1993 to 1997, and an associate professor of the same department from 1997 to 2000 before he moved to Wayne State University.
 He became a professor of mathematics at Wayne State University in 2002.
 He joined the University of Connecticut in 2016 as a professor.
 Lu has co-organized many international conferences, including the series of the East Asian Conference in Harmonic Analysis and Applications, which is held annually, rotating between China, Japan, and Korea.

 Lu is the founding organizer, since the beginning of the pandemic in 2020, together with his past and current PhD students, of the worldwide online seminar "Geometric and Functional Inequalities and Applications."

 Awards and honors

 Lu was elected Fellow of the American Association for the Advancement of Science, class of 2023, and elected to the Connecticut Academy of Arts and Sciences, class of 2023-2024, and to the Connecticut Academy of Science and Engineering, class of 2025.
 In 2015 and 2023, Lu was awarded a Simons Fellowship in Mathematics from the Simons Foundation.
 In 2017, he was elected to the 2018 class of Fellows of the American Mathematical Society, "for contributions to harmonic analysis and partial differential equations, and for service to the mathematical community."
 The Association for Women in Mathematics named him to their 2025 Class of AWM Fellows.
+Lu was elected in March 2026 as an honorary member of Phi Beta Kappa.